 In summary, education expenses are likely to be big, and there is more than one way to skin a cat.
 You need to save early and often, and it’s worth it to save taxes wherever you can.

 That being said, recognize that it may not be possible to fully fund your child’s education, especially if you are starting later (and your child wants to attend a private school).
 In my own experience, I see families funding education through some combination of savings, loans, scholarships, and current earnings (theirs and maybe the kids’ too); and that is OK!

 Examples are hypothetical and for illustrative purposes only.
 The information contained in this report does not purport to be a complete description of the developments referred to in this material and does not constitute a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Any opinions are those of Sara Stanich and not necessarily those of RJFS or Raymond James.
 Tax laws are subject to future revisions.
-Raymond James does not offer tax advice.
+The Stanich Group does not offer tax advice.
 Please consult your tax advisor for any tax issues.
 Investments mentioned may not be suitable for all investors.
 Past performance may not be indicative of future results.
-There is an inverse relationship between interest rate movements and bond prices.
-Generally, when interest rates rise, bond prices fall and when interest rates fall, bond prices generally rise.
 Links are being provided for information purposes only.
-Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.